-Before construction starts, crews will identify access routes to the easement area.
+Construction access routes to the ROW are identified and obtained during the ROW acquisition process.
 The access is typically 25 to 30 feet wide and is needed so large equipment including a drill rig, concrete trucks and a crane can be delivered to the site.
 Tree clearing and other vegetation removal will take place on the identified access route and the area within the easement.
 Matting is sometimes put down in wet or soft areas to prevent compaction, minimize soil disturbance and improve site safety.

-3. Equipment mobilization and material delivery:
+3. Mobilizing equipment and delivering material: